ECE458FiveGuys/FiveGuysPowerTesting/DeploymentGuide.md

     }
 }
 ```
-You would generate the value for `SECRET_KEY` by executing the following python code:
+You can generate the value for `SECRET_KEY` by executing the following python code:
 ```python
 import secrets